 Lindsay Clarke, Summer Manager

-We are pleased to announce that long-time Pine Islander Lindsay Clarke has accepted the role of summer manager, previously filled by Emily Swan.
+Long-time Pine Islander Lindsay Clarke took the reins of the summer manager position in 2021, a role previously filled by Emily Swan.
 Lindsay is no stranger to Pine Island.
-She was PIC's head swimming counselor for five years and an assistant director for one, and she was the first woman to serve as general in the War Game (and yes, her army was victorious!).
+She was PIC's head swimming counselor for five years and an assistant director for one.
 For several years, she ran a nonprofit organization that partnered with local communities to promote education and economic development in Cameroon, and since 2007 has been a middle and high school history teacher at Waynflete School in Portland, Maine.
-Lindsay lives in Portland with her daughter Sagan.
+Lindsay lives in Portland with her daughter Sagan and son Silas.

 Anne Stires, Director of Pine Island's Whitehead Island Program